runionow/oracle-flyway-migration-template/README.md

 │── sql/
 │   ├── common/             # Migration and rollback scripts for the environment │   └── <env>               # Repeatable scripts for environment
-│── conf/
+│── startup/                # Automatically runs the scripts whenever the container start/restart │── setup/                  # Runs the scripts when the container is started for the 1st time │── conf/
 │   ├── dev.toml            # Add your environment configs here
 │   └── <env>.toml